Experience-Monks/adviser/README.md

 ## Usage

-Adviser goal is to run rules defined in a configuration file.
+Adviser's goal is to run rules defined in a configuration file.
 It doesn't get involve in what the rules do; it just run them and control them.

 In order to use it, you need to: